k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

-# TDM - Tables Implementation
+# TDM - Table Implementation

 TDM enables the user to provision tables in a TDM task.
 To do that, the user can select 1 of the following 2 options: